JD0x2e/JD0x2e/README.md

 ## 🧑🏻‍💻 A little bit about me

-Hi, I'm Jack and I'm passionate about Crypto and DeFi.
-I am excited about the potential of Web3 and am eager to see where my career in technology takes me.
-I recently attended a Full Stack MERN Bootcamp taught by [Wollivan](https://github.com/Wollivan) at [Tech Educators](https://techeducators.co.uk/), which provided me with the skills I need to advance in my field.
-I enjoy all aspects of coding, from writing and testing to bug fixing.
-I am enthusiastic about technology and am excited to see where it can lead me.
+Hello!
+I'm Jack, a DeFi enthusiast and skilled programmer in Solidity, TypeScript, and React since 2022.
+My fascination with Web3's transformative power, especially in security, fuels my professional commitment to craft secure, scalable solutions from complex coding challenges.
+My journey from hobbyist to professional programmer encompasses all facets of coding, from writing and testing to debugging.
+Excited by technology's potential, I eagerly look forward to where it will lead me next.
 </br>
 </br>